Tag Archives: Teresa of Avila

 Who Are You? — In honor of Teresa de Jesus

-Mariko’s emphasis on pilgrimage last night at Frankford Ave. helped me remember good times on my journeys with Jesus.
+Mariko’s emphasis on pilgrimage last night at our congregation on Frankford Ave. helped me remember many good times on my journeys with Jesus.
 While on pilgrimage in Kent over a decade ago, we stayed in Aylesford Abbey, the site of the first convocation of Carmelites in England in 1240.
 A yard full of elementary kids were there when we arrived, which was right in line with the order’s traditional love of children.

 Teresa and John in Avila